What a day they’d had! Linkin and I ate morsels of pie while their words flew back and forth.

 I might have told them my Earl was as deaf and blind as I am, but – being loyal – I forbore.

 At trial, the old arguments were trotted out.
 The prosecution’s case was that Essex sought to depose the Queen and take the throne himself.
 Essex countered that his life was threatened and he sought an audience with the Queen.

 The Earl of Southampton was tried as Essex’s chief aide.
 He’d been the lead plotter at Drury House, he was present when the Queen’s officials were detained, and he’d entered the city and returned to Essex House afterwards.

 The trial sounds as dramatic as anything the spectators would have seen on stage.
 Two glamorous young Earls as defendants, two of England’s best legal brains prosecuting, a jury member arguing with a defendant…

 Sir Robert Cecil’s sudden appearance from behind the arras must have startled (or excited) everybody.

-There were 8 judges to provide legal advice to the peers.
+There were 8 judges to provide legal advice to the peers sitting in judgement.
 Lord Chief Justice Popham also gave evidence because he was one of the officials who’d been held in Essex House.

 Essex’s brother-in-law, Lord Rich, was also a juror.
 How well disposed he still was to Essex is anybody’s guess.